abradshaw/getting-started-with-satellite-6-command-line/initial_configuration,_adding_red_repos/syncronising_repositories.md

 11 | Red Hat Enterprise Linux 6 Server RPMs x86_64 6.5              | yum
 ```

-As a general rule, you should use the lowest ID for each duplicate and then you can syncronise via ID
+As a general rule, you should use the lowest ID for each duplicate and then you can synchronise via ID

 ```hammer repository synchronize --id 6 --organization "Example Org" ```